 Good luck, Bill :-)

-You've seen seven recommendations on this page, and there is zero chance of any of the vendors publicly saying "Oh, yeah, that's right, I forgot, Brand Z Pontoon Cleaner is much better than the brand we sell" :-)
+You've seen seven recommendations on this page, and there is zero chance of any of the vendors publicly saying "Oh, yeah, that's right, I forgot, Brand Z Pontoon Cleaner is actually much better than what we offer" :-)

 Just pick one.
 I'm confident that all are designed for the purpose.